clairenjuguna/Space-Shooter/README.md

 - List and credit any external assets used in the game (e.g., images, sounds, etc.).

 ## Contributing
-If you'd like to contribute to the project, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the project, the following people contributed in the development of this project

 ## License
 This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.